Lucrumae/Fresh-Tomato-Theme/README.md

 ./install

-Only Tested On Linksys EA6300v1/EA6400
+Only Tested On Linksys EA6300v1/EA6400 Fresh Tomato Version 2026.1
 ## I Create This Repository For Personal Use You can try It On Your Own Fresh Tomato Device